Patrick Brown (boxer)

 Patrick Brown (born 11 November 1999) is an English professional boxer.
-As an amateur he represented Great Britain at the 2024 Summer Olympics.
+He has held the British and Commonwealth cruiserweight titles since September 2026.
+As an amateur Brown represented Great Britain at the 2024 Summer Olympics.

 Amateur career

 By 2019, Brown was a two-time North West champion.
 In 2021, he won the heavyweight title at the England Boxing National Amateur Championships, representing Moss Side Fire Station Boxing Club.
 The following year Brown was awarded a place on the GB Boxing podium squad and won his second national championship.

-In March 2024, Brown secured a quota spot for the 2024 Summer Olympics in Paris when he defeated Poland's Mateusz Bereznicki by unanimous decision in the quarter-finals at the World Qualification Tournament 1 in Busto Arsizio, Italy.
+In March 2024, Brown secured a quota spot for the 2024 Summer Olympics in Paris when he defeated Poland's Mateusz Bereźnicki by unanimous decision in the quarter-finals at the World Qualification Tournament 1 in Busto Arsizio, Italy.

 On 7 June 2024, Brown was officially announced among the Great Britain squad for the Olympics.
 He was drawn to fight 2021 AIBA World Boxing Championships silver medalist Keno Marley Machado from Brazil in the first round and lost by 4:1 split decision.

 Professional career

 On 25 November 2024, Brown turned professional, signing a promotional contract with Eddie Hearn's Matchroom Boxing.
 He made his pro-debut against Federico Javier Grandone at Planet Ice in Altrincham on 28 March 2025, winning by stoppage in the fourth of their scheduled six-round contest.
 According to Frank Smith, Matchroom Boxing's chief executive officer, Brown sold over 1,200 tickets for the event.

 His second professional bout was against Ivan Duka at bp pulse LIVE Arena in Birmingham on 21 June 2025, on the Galal Yafai vs Francisco Rodriguez undercard.
 Brown won by stoppage in the second round.
 Two weeks later, on 5 July 2025, Brown was back in action against Lewis Oakford at the AO Arena in Manchester on the undercard of Jack Catterall vs Harlem Eubank.
 He stopped his opponent in the first round.

 On 13 September 2025, he made it four consecutive stoppage wins with a second round technical knockout victory over Austine Nnamdi at Windsor Park in Belfast, Northern Ireland.

 Brown made his United States debut on 1 November 2025, knocking out former WBA interim light-heavyweight champion, Felix Valera, in the second of their scheduled 10 rounds at Caribe Royale Orlando in Florida.
 He sent his opponent to the canvas three times in quick succession in round two, the third leaving Valera lying face-down on the mat causing the referee to halt the contest without administering a count.
-Brown stated his intention to challenge the winner of John Hedges vs. Ellis Zorro for the English title.